afaqahmedkhalil/ml_project/README.md

 Step 8: Now OPEN Jupyter Notebook inside "text2pic" environment.

-## IMPORTANT:
+## How to Generate Images:
 If you want to generate image.
 STEP-1.
 Prompt: Type "text" inside string, what kind of image you want to generate.

+Example:
-         Example: Prompt="make a picture of sleeping cat"
+       Prompt="make a picture of sleeping cat"

 STEP-2.
 Negative Prompt: Type "text" inside string, what you dont want in the scene.

+Example:
-         Example: Negative Prompt= "avoid including any other animal in the scene."
+       negative_prompt= "avoid including any other animal in the scene."

 STEP-3.
 Run the code.
 It will generate the image.

 Step-4.
-         to preview the image, run this code in the cell.
+To preview the image, run this code in the cell.

           plt.imshow(images)
           plt.axis("off")